Home Warranty Contractor Networks: How They Work & What to Expect

 The Standard Rule: In-Network Only

-Most major home warranty companies — including American Home Shield and Choice Home Warranty — assign their own in-network contractors by default.
+Most major home warranty companies, including American Home Shield and Choice Home Warranty, assign their own in-network contractors by default.
 When you file a claim, the dispatch system matches you with a local network pro based on your location and the type of repair needed.
-This is how home warranty companies manage costs and standardize service.
+This is how warranty companies manage costs and standardize service.
+For a step-by-step walkthrough, see our guide on how to file a home warranty claim.

 Exceptions That May Allow Your Own Contractor